KLVN/UrbanDictionary_API/README.md

-UrbanDictionary_API
+UrbanDictionary API Demo
 ===================

-Simple Webapp based on the awesome Framework7 (http://www.idangero.us/framework7) to show Random Definitions from UrbanDictionary using $.getJSON and their 'hidden' API
+Simple Webapp based on the awesome Framework7 (http://www.idangero.us/framework7) to show Random Definitions from UrbanDictionary using $.getJSON and their 'hidden' API.

-Pull to get new Definitions
+Pull to get new Definitions!

 Screenshot